w3f/Grants-Program/applications/pallet_maci.md

 To do that, the pallet will have to utilize zero knowledge proofs.
 Mostly based on the design originating from [this thread](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413), the pallet will use zk-SNARKs.
 The most similar contender for you to see what we're going to build would be the Ethereum [implementation](https://github.com/appliedzkp/maci) of the MACI design.

+**Pallet interface**

+Rough glimpse of how the public methods of the pallet will look like.
+The interactions of all actors and guide to function usage can be seen on [this diagram](https://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgcGFsbGV0IG1hY2kKCmFjdG9yIFVzZXIKcGFydGljaXBhbnQAHAhNQUNJAAsNQ29vcmRpbmF0bwAiDk9mZmNoYWluIGNvbXB1dGVyCgpub3RlIGxlZnQgb2YAWwZUaGUgY29udHJpYnV0b3Igd2hpY2ggaXMgCmdvaW5nIHRvIG1ha2UgYSB2b3RlCmVuZCBub3RlAEQHb3ZlcgBzDUVudGl0eQA_B2MAgREIZXMKdm90aW5nIHJvdW5kcyBhbmQgZ2VuZXJhdGVkIHprcHMATwsAgUULLT4AgWoLOiBuZXdWAEMFUm91bmQoKQoKb3B0IElmAGAKb3Igd2FudHMgdG8gY2hhbmdlIHRoZSBwdWJsaWMga2V5AEMbdXBkYXRlAIJDCygpAIFrBW9wdAoKVXNlAH4Qc2lnblVwKCkKCmxvb3AAgysFcwCCIAYAgx8LLS0-VXNlcjogZ2V0AIMeC1AAgQwFS2V5KCkARxR2b3RlKCkAgykGcmlnaACDJgpVc2VyIGNhbgCBVghoaQBuBiBhdCBhbnkgdGltZQphbmQgdGh1cyBjaGVhdACBfQVicmliZXIAgzYKZW5kIGxvb3AAglMcZW5kAIJhDgCDXxUsAIUMDVRoZSAAg2UHaGFzIGVuZGVkAIQtCSAKCgCFBBEtLT4AhTYLOiBwcm9jZXNzVm90ZXMoKQCDchsAg08Fc2hOZXdNZXNzYWdlU3RhAIIsCgCFFQUAhicLLACFfBMAhi4LAG8IZWQgbQBIBgCFHwYAXgdlZCBuZXcgc3RhAIV3DQCBLCF0YWxseQCBIilWb3RlVGFsbHkAgRksVm90ZQBiBgCBIwoAhxwLAIRJFGVyaWYAgQ0JAIVGE3RvdGFsAIJ5CACHXgoAhHIObm93AEMHAIZdBXZhbGlkaXR5IG9mAIglBXMgAIUBBWNoZWNrIG91AIR_Bm51bWJlcgAZCmV2ZXJ5b25lIGdvdACIUQo&s=rose).

+*Functions:*
+Used for creating a new voting round `newVotingRound(coordinator): roundId`

+Used to end an active voting round `endVotingRound(roundId)`

+Coordinator address can be updated `updateCoordinator(roundId)`

+Used to signup users to current round `signUp(roundId)`

+Used by users to vote
+`vote(roundId, optionId)`

+Used by coordinator after generating a zero knowledge proof of genuinity of vote state `publishNewMessageState(roundId, stateRoot, proof)`

+Used by coordinator to prove which party got how many votes `publishVoteTally(roundId, proof)`

+Used to verify the genuinity of the proof `verifyVotes(roundId)`

+Used to check the total number of votes of parties `totalVotes(roundId)`

+Getter functions
+`getCoordinatorPublicKey(roundId)`
+`getTallyHash(roundId)`

+*Config:*
+Origins which will be allowed to interact with certain functions of the pallet.
+This allows some implementations to levearge another pallet such as collective and have democratic processes of signup, coordination and such.
+`SignupOrigin`
+`VoteOrigin`
+`CoordinatorOrigin`

+*State:*
+Merkle trees containing data about votes
+`MessageTree` // This one is updated by the users
+`StateTree` // This one is updated by the coordinator

 ### Ecosystem fit

 - Are there any other projects similar to yours?
 If so, how is your project different?